vegaprotocol/specs/protocol/0066-VALW-validator_tendermint_weights.md

 6. wait for 1000 blocks to pass
 7. the Tendermint weights for each validator are `10` each as there is no stake in the network.

-### Validator has 1000 stake but 500 delegated , check only attention to 500 (<a name="0066-VALW-006" href="#0066-VALW-006">0066-VALW-006</a>)
+### Validator has 1000 stake but 500 delegated (<a name="0066-VALW-006" href="#0066-VALW-006">0066-VALW-006</a>)
 1. set up a network with 5 validators
 2. give each of the validators the following number of self-staked tokens: `1000`
-3. delegate for the first `4` validators `1000` and only delegate `200` to the last node
+3. delegate to all validators `500` tokens`
 4. wait for the delegation to become active in the next epoch
-5. check that Tendermint weights for the first `4` validators are `2222` and the last validator `11119`.
+5. check that Tendermint weights

 ### Validators without self-delegated, check  (<a name="0066-VALW-007" href="#0066-VALW-007">0066-VALW-007</a>)
 1. set up a network with 5 validators
 2. give each of the validators the following number of self-staked tokens: `0`
+3. For several parties create stake and delegate to validators
-3. wait for the delegation to become active in the next epoch
+4. wait for the delegation to become active in the next epoch
-4. check the Tendermint weights
+5. check the Tendermint weights

 ### Validators delegating to other validators (<a name="0066-VALW-008" href="#0066-VALW-008">0066-VALW-008</a>)
 1. set up a network with 5 validators
 2. give each of the validators the following number of self-staked tokens: `1000`
 3. delegate for the first `4` validators `1000` and from the 5th validator delegate `1000` to the 1st validator
+4. wait for the delegations to become active in the next epoch
-4. check the Tendermint weights
+5. check the Tendermint weights across all validators

 ### Validator delegate and undelegate in the same epoch (<a name="0066-VALW-009" href="#0066-VALW-009">0066-VALW-009</a>)
 1. set up a network with 5 validators
 2. give each of the validators the following number of self-staked tokens: `1000`
 3. delegate in the same epoch
 4. undelegate all in the same epoch
-5. wait for the next epoch
+6. wait for the next epoch
-6. check that Tendermint weights
+7. Check that Tendermint weights